pnsn/station_metrics/station_metrics/metrics/hourly_max_acc.md

 ## Change Log

-Aug 2026: the processing order changed.
-Previously the trace was cut to the analysis window before integration or differentiation and before filtering, so the filter transient fell inside the measured window.
+Sep 14 2026: the processing order changed.
+Previously the trace was cut to the analysis window before integration or differentiation and before filtering, so the filter edge effects fell inside the measured window.
 Cutting is now the last step before the final demean.

 ## Contact